KirHash/Learning-JS/08_async/01_asyncTheory.md

 <img title = "Fetch" alt = "Fetch Mechanism" src = "fetch.png">

 fetch Mechanism works in two parts:
-1. Web browser/Node request handling
+1. Web browser/Node request handling:
     They send network request through broswser resource or node resource Any response is sent to onFulfilled but if the response fails or gets stuck then it is sent to onRejection
-2. Variables and memory data space reservation
+2. Variables and memory data space reservation:
     There are two arrays:
     a. onFulfilled[] (resolve)
     b. onRejection[] (reject)